 And as for eating healthier, like I said above, that doesn’t take any extra time or physical effort.
 It just takes a little mental preparation to convince yourself to make the healthier choices.

-I can’t even begin to explain all the benefits I have personally experienced since re-prioritizing and making my heath the most important aspect of my every day life.
+I can’t even begin to explain all the benefits I have personally experienced since re-prioritizing and making my health the most important aspect of my everyday life.